cjyuan/cyf-notes/ITP-JS2-Sprint1-PR-comments.md

 In the function call `.replaceAll(",", "")`, there's a programming term for `","` and `""` (the values passed into the function).
 Could you find out what it's called so you can shorten your explanation to something like '...between the ___________s'?

+---

+A comma is missing between "," and "" in the function call.
+Can you find out the programming term for "," and "" so that we can more accurately describe "one comma is missing between the ___________."

 #### Sprint-1/3-mandatory-interpret/2-time-format.js